 The functional currency of each of the Company's entities is measured using the currency of the primary economic environment in which that entity operates.
 The Company determined that the functional currency of Freegold Ventures Limited is the Canadian dollar.
-The functional currency of Free Gold Recovery Inc., USA, Freegold Ventures Limited, USA, Dolphin Gold, Inc., Grizzly Bear Gold Inc. and McGrath Gold Inc. is the U.S. dollar.
+The functional currency of Freegold Alaska Inc. (formerly Free Gold Recovery Inc., USA) Freegold Ventures Limited, USA, Dolphin Gold, Inc., Grizzly Bear Gold Inc. and McGrath Gold Inc. is the U.S. dollar.